Raysh454/NetMon/Protocols.md

                                                              128 Bytes
 ```

-The server updates all overseers of system usage information for an informer, when it is sent by the informer.
+The server updates all overseers of system usage information for an informer, periodically